NATIONAL CONCILIATION AND MEDIATION BOARD

 “The objective of the program is to intensify awareness, encourage labor and management partners, and showcase innovations and practices on LMC among organized and unorganized establishments,” Pascual said.

-“Two winners from each region shall be chosen as regional outstanding LMCs and shall be qualified to advance to the national selection process,” she added.
+“Winners from each region shall be chosen as regional outstanding LMCs and shall be qualified to advance to the national selection process,” she added.

 Meanwhile the NCMB shall also be opening the floor to nomination for the 2017 Outstanding Grievance Machinery for Industrial Peace to recognize best enterprise-based dispute resolution practices of companies in the Philippines.